Renewable energy in China: Policy history

 China's Sixth Five-Year Plan (1981–1985) was the first to address government policy support for solar PV panel manufacturing.
 Policy support for solar panel manufacturing has been a part of every Five-Year Plan since.

 The Renewable Energy Law passed in 2005 explicitly states in its first chapter that the development and the usage of renewable energy is a prioritised area in energy development.
 The law established China's framework for regulating renewable energy.
 It also created four mechanisms designed to promote the development of China's renewable energy: (1) a national renewable energy target, (2) a mandatory connection and purchase policy, (3) a feed-in tariff system, and (4) a cost-sharing mechanism which includes a fund for renewable energy development.
+Implementing the renewable energy law expanded the market for renewable technology.

 Contemporaneous with the Renewable Energy Law, China issued its Eleventh Five Year Plan.
 It sought to move China away from energy-intensive manufacturing and into high-value sectors.
 Every subsequent plan has done the same and, like the Eleventh, they have also highlighted the importance of low-carbon technology as a strategic emerging industry, particularly in the areas of wind and solar power.
 Likewise, the Twelfth Five-Year Plan also placed great emphasis on green energy.
 Detailed incentive policies and programs included the Golden Sun program, which provides financial subsidies, technology support and market incentives to facilitate the development of the solar power industry; the Suggestions on Promoting Wind Electricity Industry in 2006, which offers preferential policies for wind power development; and many other policies.
 Besides promoting policies, China has enacted a number of policies to standardise renewable energy products, to prevent environmental damage, and to regulate the price of green energy.
 These policies include, but are not limited to Renewable Energy Law, the Safety Regulations of Hydropower Dams, and the National Standard of Solar Water Heaters.